 |Original catalog photo and floor-plan.|

 |Front of house.|

 |Rear of house addition.|

 |Added unattached 2 car garage in the style of the Sears Home.|

 Standard Oil officials found a solution to this crisis in an unlikely place; Sears and Roebuck.
-For the first time, people could order home kits in a variety of models through the Sears mail order catalog.
+For the first time, people could order home kits in a variety of models through the Sears mail-order catalog.
 Eight different models were selected for Standard Addition, ranging in price from $3,000 to $4,000, with the company placing an order for $1 million for homes, the largest in Sears history.
-By the end of the 1918, 156 of the mail order homes had been placed within a nine-block neighborhood in the northeast side of town.
+By the end of 1918, 156 of the mail-order homes had been placed within a nine-block neighborhood on the northeast side of town.

 Today 152 of the original 156 homes still stand.
 Four no longer exist on their original sites; three were destroyed by fire and one was moved to the country.
 As the largest single repository of Sears Homes in the United States, Standard Addition has been the subject of several documentaries and has attracted the attention of architects and nostalgia buffs from around the globe.

 Copyright © 2014 Dr. Neil Gale, Ph.D.
 All Rights Reserved.